iamon-github/Dual-arm-work-cell/src/saif_planning/README.md

 ## Planning

-To run the spawn the models in Gazebo and rviz, just run in the terminal:
+To spawn the models in Gazebo and rviz, just run in the terminal:

 ```
 roslaunch dual_moveit test.launch